kanboard/documentation/source/user_guide/users.rst

 A new secret key is generated each time you enable/disable this feature.

-.. note::  As of now, the Kanboard API does not support 2FA
+.. note::  Since Kanboard v1.2.8, people with two-factor authentication enabled must use API keys.